JetBrains/intellij-sdk-docs/reference_guide/ui_themes/themes.md

 A UI Theme is added to an IntelliJ Platform plugin using the DevKit UI Theme Wizard.

 ### Creating a UI Theme with the DevKit Theme Wizard
-The DevKit Wizard is part of the DevKit plugin, which is bundled and enabled in IntelliJ IDEA.
+The DevKit Wizard is part of the DevKit plugin, which is bundled with IntelliJ IDEA.
 While a plugin project is open in IntelliJ IDEA, select the _**New | Plugin DevKit | Theme**_ action.
 This Wizard can be used for both DevKit and Gradle-based plugins.